Skip to main content

 Service users have a unique contribution to make as they are experts by experience in addition to any other skills, qualities or knowledge they have.
 Their voices, experience and support, shape and direct our activity across health and social care: this is evident in our approach to quality improvement and in our influencing and policy work.

-We also recognise the need to expand our service user participation to other activities, such as recruitment, service planning and delivery, and assuring the quality of our services.
+We are also expanding our service user participation to other activities, such as recruitment, service planning and delivery, and assuring the quality of our services.

 Our Service user participation strategy